b-t-k/b-t-k.github.io/a-guide/part-1.md

 Html/xhtml has a few conventions you will need to know.

 #### tags
 Html is formed by surrounding text with tags.
 Each tag set has an opening and a closing tag.
-The web browser (or in this case reader) reads the text between the tags and treats it according to the appropriate html rules.
+The web browser (or in this case ereader) reads the text between the tags and treats it according to the appropriate html rules.
 For example `p`, the tag that marks paragraphs is used like this:

 > `<p>This is a paragraph.
 It may have all sorts of text in it.</p>`

 The text will then be displayed and treated as a paragraph with whatever settings (first line indent, space after etc.) that have been assigned to paragraphs.
 Unlike  programs like Microsoft Word or other rich text editors, if you want something to appear bold or italics you will need to tag it e.g. `<b>This is bold</b>` and `<i>This is italic.</i>`.

 Some common html tags you will need to know:
-- **emphasis**: `<em>…</em>` — is usually visually identical to and used in place of italics in most cases.
+- **emphasis**: `<em>…</em>` — is usually visually identical to, and used in place of, italics.
 - **italics**: `<i>…</i>` — generally only used where italics are grammatically correct i.e. foreign languages, names of books etc.
 - **strong**: `<strong>…</strong>` — This is used instead of bold in almost all cases.
 - **bold**: `<b>…</b>` — very rarely used.
-- **br**: `<br/>` — an exception to the opening/closing tag rule, a `br` (break) is a line break that goes at the end of a line where you want it to break (as opposed to a paragraph break).
+- **br**: `<br/>` — an exception to the opening/closing tag rule, a `br` (break) is a line break that goes at the end of a line where you want it to break (as opposed to a break created by a paragraph).
 The forward slash at the end indicates it is acting as both an opening and closing tag.
-- **hr**: `<hr/>` — another exception to that rule.
+- **hr**: `<hr/>` — another exception to the 2-tag rule.
 The hr (horizontal rule) tag is used to indicate section breaks that are usually shown by a white space or glyphs (e.g. * * * ) in a printed book.
 - **abbr**: `<abbr>Mr.</abbr> James <abbr>H.</abbr> Smythe-Jones` — Indicates abbreviations, all of which should be marked appropriately in Standard ebooks — otherwise how would a screen reader know who to pronounce them?
+(See [section 8.10 of the manual](https://standardebooks.org/manual/latest/8-typography#8.10) for different types of abbreviations like acronyms or initialisms.)
 - **blockquote**: Essentially a ‘block’ that is formatted to stand out from the rest of the text e.g. a letter or a sign

 ```